Program Spotlight- Emerging Health Professionals

 Describe the company or industry in which you currently work.

 What additional education and training did you receive after leaving CPAVTS?
-Where did you receive it and did you feel CPAVTS prepared you?

 How was Cumberland Perry different than your regular high school?

-What is your favorite CPAVTS Memory?
+What is your favorite CPAVTS memory?